 - Most trips are less than 5 to 10 miles (8 to 16 km).
-This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop and go traffic). - Most trips are through dusty areas. - You frequently tow a trailer or use a carrier on top of your vehicle.
+This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop-and-go traffic). - Most trips are through dusty areas. - You frequently tow a trailer or use a carrier on top of your vehicle. - The vehicle is used for delivery service, police, taxi or other commercial application.

-If any one of these is true for your vehicle, then you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months -- whichever comes first.
+Driving under these conditions causes engine oil to break down sooner.
+If any one of these is true for your vehicle, then you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months -- whichever occurs first.
 (See "Change Oil Message" in the Index.)
 If the CHANGE OIL NOW message appears in the Driver Information Center, you should change your oil.

-If none of them is true, change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever comes first.
+If none of them is true, change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever occurs first.
+Driving a vehicle with a fully warmed engine under highway conditions causes engine oil to break down slower.

 (See "Change Oil Message" in the Index.)
 Always reset the engine oil life to 100% after every oil change.